Graphene Zero-Bias Sub-Terahertz Turnkey Detector with Above 43 GHz Bandwidth: High-frequency THz measurements

 \section{High-frequency THz measurements}

 All frequency-dependent measurements were performed at room temperature and in the zero-bias regime.
 To achieve high‑frequency modulation of the THz radiation, we employed a heterodyne scheme using two backward wave oscillators (BWOs) — or alternatively, one BWO and a frequency multiplier driven by an RF generator.
-The two sources generated slightly different frequencies that were combined through a beamsplitter and focused onto the graphene detector (see Fig.\ref{Fig2} a).
+The two sources generated slightly different frequencies that were combined through a beamsplitter and focused onto the graphene detector (see Fig.\ref{Fig3} a).

-The output signal from the graphene photodetector was amplified by a room-temperature high-frequency amplifier and then fed into an electrical spectrum analyzer (ESA), where both the signal and noise floor were recorded at the intermediate frequency ${\rm IF} = f_{\rm BWO_1}-f_{\rm BWO_2}$.
-To maintain a constant THz power level, a Golay cell was used to monitor a fraction of the quasi-optical beam reflected from the beamsplitter.
+The output signal from the graphene photodetector was amplified by a room-temperature high-frequency amplifier and then fed into an electrical spectrum analyzer (ESA), where both the signal and noise floor were recorded at the intermediate frequency ${\rm IF} = f_{\rm THz_1}-f_{\rm THz_2}$.
+A Golay cell was used to monitor the variation of the THz source power during frequency tuning.
 We measured the photosignal as a function of IF up to 43 GHz, limited by our ESA.